EN

 Employment vs. labor law: What’s the difference?

 While the terms "employment law" and "labor law" are frequently interchanged and have some similarities, they are distinct in the eyes of the law.
 Most crucially, the parties involved in each type of law are different.
 Employment law generally covers matters between an employer and an individual.
-Labor law comes into play when the focus shifts to interactions between an employer and a collective entity, such as unions.
+Labor law comes into play when the focus shifts to interactions between an employer and a collective entity, such as a union.

 Here’s a glimpse of what employment and labor laws each encompass: